Here are the current Jonescounter.com staff.

 Note that the numbers can be read from left to right for easy reading.

 Prior to development of the JR, the numbers were rotated 90 degrees.

 The first 70 counters sold in the US have been used to measure over 1,000 certified courses.

 The counter was modified in December 2014 to make the large gear stronger, and to fasten all the pieces of the chassis together using a swaging process.
 This eliminated the former brass grommet and made the unit substantially more durable.

 Over 3,300 JR counters have been sold worldwide since production began.

-The counter consists of a gear assembly, fashioned of galvanized steel, to which a counter is attached.
+The counter consists of a gear assembly, fashioned of galvanized and stainless steel, to which a counter is attached.
 A delrin gear is attached to the counter shaft.
 The counter records the revolutions made as the wheel rotates.
 It is fastened to the front wheel of the bicycle, on the left side, and may be read by the rider while riding.